adamcysec/steak-prices/README.md

 I plan to extend the steak tracking to other stores such as, HEB.

 I will also be hosting the steak data in this repository and plan on making a report tool for alerting me to when i should buy steak.

+**update**
+HEB does not have a publicly documented api and does not offer public api access.
+This is the same case with Sam's club.

+This project will be strictly limited to Kroger.